dentarg/auth0-blog/_posts/2017-05-30-preact-authentication-tutorial.markdown

 ## Performance

-I used [preact-perf](https://developit.github.io/preact-perf/) to run tests with different JavaScript frameworks for a todo app, and this was the result below:
+I used [preact-perf](https://developit.github.io/preact-perf/) to run tests with different JavaScript frameworks for a Todo app, and this was the result below:

 ![Benchmark](https://cdn.auth0.com/blog/preact/benchmark.png)
 _Preact and other JavaScript frameworks_

 Wow, so **Preact** is really that fast.
 Sorry for doubting you Jason!

-After building our app, we'll check out the app size and compare it with its React equivalent.
-Stay tuned readers!
+After building our app, we'll check out the app size and compare it with its ReactJS equivalent.
+Stay tuned!

 Next, let's re-write the [Chuck Norris World app](https://github.com/auth0-blog/reactjs-authentication-tutorial) we built with ReactJS in **Preact**.